 The Condo or Co-op board minutes

-Your lawyer should also read the co-op’s or condo’s board minutes as part of his/her due diligence.
+Your lawyer should also read the co-op’s or condo’s board meeting minutes as part of his/her due diligence.
 This way, he/she can relay to you any issues that have been cropping up.
 The minutes should provide insight into the building’s financial and operational details.
 These internal issues could include a roof or elevator in need of repair.
-A buyer needs to know this since there could be a potential assessment to would increase the monthly common charges or maintenance costs.
+A buyer needs to know this since there could be a potential assessment that would increase the monthly common charges or maintenance costs.

 A lawyer can help ease the process to allow you access to the minutes.